FranzKnut/agent/README.md

 # Agent

 A Tensorboard plugin to explore reinforcement learning models at the timestep level.
+A project by Andrew Schreiber and [Fabian Steuer](https://github.com/fabiansteuer).

 ## Saliency heatmap demo
 ### Observations